GrahamCampbell/Laravel-TestBench-Core/README.md

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 Once Laravel TestBench Core is installed, you can extend or implement the classes in this package, or packages required by this package.
-The AbstractTestCase class would be a good place to start.
 There are no service providers to register.

 ## Configuration